RedHatOfficial/rhelai-dev-preview/README.md

 support versions, performance improvements (and other optimizations) prior to GA.

+> [!NOTE]
 > RHEL AI is targeted at server platforms and workstations with discrete GPUs.
-For laptops, please use upstream InstructLab.
+> For laptops, please use upstream InstructLab.

 ## Validated Hardware for Developer Preview